 7. Do you think there are more Muslims in Hong Kong now?

 I think the number of local Muslims in Hong Kong is more or less the same.
 But the number of Muslim travellers coming here are more!
 Whether you’re on the streets, in the mosques or even in my shop, you’ll see many Muslim tourists around.

 8. What is one thing you would like Muslims to know about Hong Kong?

 Efficient, fast, and high quality.
 Also, one of the good things about Hong Kong is that nature is just next to you - within walking distance!

 9. If you have 24 hours leftin Hong Kong, what would you do?

 I will visit Victoria Harbour, either on the Central side or the Tsim Sha Tsui side.
 They have seats at the Star Ferry area.
 It’s very nice, especially at night!

 There’s no doubt that a visit to Chrisly Café is a must when you’re in Hong Kong!
-The café is tucked at the far end of level 3/F in Shun Tak Centre.
-You’ll pass by Starbucks and the Macau ferry counters.
-Continue walking straight till you see the café!
-Here’s more information to help plan your visit to the café:
+Since the cafe has moved to Trademart Drive in Kowloon Bay, here’s more information to help plan your visit to the café:

 Note: Interview answers have been slightly edited for clarity purposes.
 We’d also like to highlight that the cafe itself is not halal (only the bakery is halal-certified).
 Do dine at your own discretion, and check with the café staff if you’re unsure!